 The Manaslu Circuit Trek is a thrilling adventure that encircles the World’s eighth-highest mountain, Mount Manaslu (8,163 m).
 It is a part of the Mansiri Himal located in west-central Nepal.
 The word Manaslu means “mountain of the spirit”.
 The majestic mountain peaks, frozen lakes, turquoise glaciers, and high mountain passes are the incredible features of the trek.

-It offers an off-the-beaten-path experience than other commercialized treks in the Nepalese Himalayas.
+It provides an off-the-beaten-path experience than other commercialized treks in the Nepalese Himalayas.
 It is located in the historical Gorkha district.
 The route starts from Soti Khola and ends at Besisahar.
 This lesser-known trek is slowly becoming an alternative to the popular Annapurna Circuit Trek.
 It lies in the restricted area of the Manaslu region, which was opened to trekkers only after 1990.
 The region shares its western border with the Annapurna Conservation Area and the north and east border to Tibet.

 Manaslu Circuit trek lies in the Manaslu Conservation Area Project (MCAP).
 It is one of the Himalayan Conservation areas in Nepal that protects the diverse flora and fauna.
-The trail passes through beautiful villages and Buddhist landmarks which offer cultural and spiritual experiences.
+The trail passes through beautiful villages and Buddhist landmarks which provides cultural and spiritual experiences.
 The trail has traditional settlements of ethnic communities including Gurungs, Bhutias, Sherpas, and other Tibetan communities.

 Highlights of the Manaslu trek

-The Manaslu Circuit trek is a hidden gem in Nepal’s Himalayan region.
+The Manaslu Circuit trekking is a hidden gem in Nepal’s Himalayan region.
 It offers an unparalleled combination of natural beauty and cultural authenticity.
 It is relatively untouched and preserves its wilderness and unique charm, unlike the other popular trails like Everest and Annapurna.

 Breathtaking Natural Beauty